 – Sri Chinmoy (3)

 To promote world harmony Sri Chinmoy has also travelled around the world offering concerts of prayerful music.
-Through music Sri Chinmoy says he is able to offer the most to aspiring seekers.
-When giving lectures there is a separation between the speaker and the audience but through music the audience is able to establish a feeling of oneness with the performer and the music.
-It is for a similar reason that Sri Chinmoy was most inspired to offer a moments of silence, rather than just give a lecture.
+Through music, Sri Chinmoy says he is able to offer the most to aspiring seekers.
+When giving lectures there is a separation between the speaker and the audience but through music, the audience is able to establish a feeling of oneness with the performer and the music.
+It is for a similar reason that Sri Chinmoy was most inspired to offer a moment of silence, rather than just give a lecture.
 Silent meditation is a powerful way of bringing people together.